-The recently enacted Tax Act significantly revised U.S. corporate income tax law by, among other things, reducing the corporate income tax rate to 21% and implementing a modified territorial tax system that included a one-time transition tax on deemed repatriated earnings foreign subsidiaries.
-The Company has completed the accounting for the enactment of the Tax Act based upon its current interpretation of the Tax Act in accordance with available notices and regulations issued and proposed by the U.S. Department of the Treasury and the Internal Revenue Service.
+The enacted Tax Cuts and Jobs Act (the "Tax Act") significantly revised U.S. corporate income tax law by, among other things, reducing the corporate income tax rate to 21% and implementing a modified territorial tax system that included a one-time transition tax on deemed repatriated earnings of foreign subsidiaries.
+In 2018, the Company completed the accounting for the enactment of the Tax Act based upon its current interpretation of the Tax Act in accordance with available notices and regulations issued and proposed by the U.S. Department of the Treasury and the Internal Revenue Service.
+The Company adjusts its accounting as necessary when new guidance is issued.

-In addition, the Tax Act implemented a new minimum tax on GILTI.
+In addition, the Tax Act implemented a new minimum tax on global intangible low-taxed income ("GILTI").
 A company can elect an accounting policy to account for GILTI in either of the following ways: